Sunday, September 5, 1976

 I told him there was no need for him to yell at me like this, and the only reason I gave Mom this information was so she wouldn’t have to carry milk from town.
 I just thought having the milkman come might lighten the load.
 This only made Bent angrier.
 He demanded I shut up, and then he called me the usual names, “No-good-for-nothing!
 Snot- Nosed, Brat!”

 I got up and left the table.
-When I put the food back into the fridge, I saw there were two more bottles of milk left.
+When I put the food back in the fridge, I saw two more bottles of milk left.
 There was plenty for me to have had some.
 I don’t understand why Mom had lied to me, or why I can’t have any.
 When I had done the dishes, I went to turn on the T.V.
 Bent then started to yell at me again, “Don’t you ever touch MY T.V!
 If you want it turned on, you ask ME to turn it on for you!
 Do you understand that?”
 I wanted to walk over and spit in his face, but, of course, I didn’t; instead, I said, “Okay.”

 Sunday, September 19, 1976

-It’s Sunday and even though the L.D.S. church is right up the street, we didn’t go.
+It’s Sunday, and even though the L.D.S. church is right up the street, we didn’t go.
 I think Mom only wanted to go last week out of curiosity.

-Later in the day, Elisabeth went to turn on the T.V.
-I didn’t want Elisabeth to be yelled at, so I hurried and said, “You’d better ask Dad before you turn it on, or he will get upset with you.”
-Elisabeth looked puzzled.
+Later in the day, Beth went to turn on the T.V.
+I didn’t want Beth to be yelled at, so I hurried and said, “You’d better ask Dad before you turn it on, or he will get upset with you.”
+Beth looked puzzled.
 Then she said, “Dad doesn’t care if I turn on the TV.”
 Bent was standing right there.
-He smiled at Elisabeth as she turned it on.
-Oh, it just makes me so mad how the rules are so different for me!
-But as usual, I didn’t say anything because I didn’t want Bent to have an excuse to start in on me again.
+He smiled at Beth as she turned it on.

 Leave a Reply